CannaKeys Databank Glossary

 Neurotransmitter is a molecule that transmits a signal across the synaptic cleft, a space between nerve cells.

-Norepinephrine (neurotransmitter/hormone) Very similar to epinephrine the general purpose of norepinephrine is to ready the brain and body for action (e.g. fight, flight, freeze).
+Norepinephrine (neurotransmitter/hormone) Like epinephrine, the general purpose of norepinephrine is to ready the brain and body for action (e.g., fight, fight, freeze).
 (See Ligand)

 Orthosteric binding sites are direct or primary binding sites of a receptor.

-Oxytocin (hormone) Oxytocin is a multipurpose ligand that is associated with bonding, birth, and lactation for example.
+Oxytocin (hormone) Oxytocin is a multipurpose ligand associated with bonding, birth, and lactation.
 (See Ligand)

-Peroxisome Proliferator-Activated Receptors or short PPAR’s (pronounced “peepars”) are Nuclear Receptor Proteins modulated by cannabinoids.
-For example, THC is an agonist of PPAR γ (gamma) while CBD an agonist of PPAR α (alpha).
+Peroxisome Proliferator-Activated Receptors or short PPARs (pronounced “peepars”) are Nuclear Receptor Proteins (located inside a cell), some of which are modulated by cannabinoids.
+For example, THC is an agonist of PPAR γ (gamma).

-Phenotype: Is a term utilized to delineate the variable observable characteristics such as the shape of a leaf for example.
-E.g. siblings sharing some of the same visible traits but not others.
+Phenotype: This term is utilized to delineate the variable observable characteristics, such as the shape of a leaf.
+E.g., siblings sharing some of the same visible traits but not others.

 Pre-clinical trials are not conducted on humans and include laboratory and animal experiments.

-Receptor Binding is the value between a cannabinoid and a receptor that inform you of the intensity and duration of the resulting effect and with it the nature of the subsequent actions (e.g. anti-inflammatory, mood-enhancing).
+Receptor Binding is the value between a cannabinoid and a receptor that inform you of the intensity and duration of the effect and the nature of the subsequent actions (e.g., anti-inflammatory, mood-enhancing).

 Serotonin (neurotransmitter) Serotonin is associated with the experience of happiness and well-being.
 (See Ligand)

 Silexan Silexan is a lavender oil preparation taken in capsule form.
-Released in 2010, it was developed in Germany and is approved there for restlessness related to anxiety.
+Released in 2010, it was developed in Germany and is approved for anxiety-related restlessness.
 Tests of the preparation indicated it is 36% linalool, 34% linalyl acetate, and minor quantities of eucalyptol, borneol, and camphor.

-Strain: A strain is an attempt to further differentiate, or to create an additional value ranking, within one of the three prime species of cannabis.
+Strain: A strain is an attempt to differentiate further or create a different value ranking within one of the three prime species of cannabis.

 Study Types